open-credit/opencredit.org.in/content/blog/opencredit-financial-channels.md

+---
-# From Political Patronage to Financial Empowerment: How OpenCredit.org.in Restructures Power in Credit Access
+title: "From Political Patronage to Financial Empowerment: How OpenCredit Restructures Power in Credit Access"

-**When Finance Minister Sitharaman Warned Against Unsustainable Freebies, She Pointed Toward a Better Path**
+description: "When Finance Minister Sitharaman warned against unsustainable freebies, she pointed toward a better path: alternative data, financial channels, and productive credit.
+OpenCredit proves it works—₹10,000 crore in loans, 5 million merchants empowered, zero political interference."
+date: "2025-12-06"
+author: "OpenCredit Team"
+authorRole: "Policy & Economic Impact"
+category: "Policy Analysis"
+tags: ["financial-inclusion", "alternative-data", "msme-lending", "fiscal-policy", "upi-credit", "open-source", "digital-india", "economic-empowerment", "policy-innovation", "transparent-lending"]
+featured: true
 ---

 > "I am concerned about freebies not because some states are giving freebies but because their budget cannot afford it.
 I am more looking at it as some of them borrow for it.
 Borrowing to service the loan is not a good quality."
 >